hubentu/textscanner/README.md

 ## Acknowledgments

-This application was developed with the assistance of Cascade AI, a powerful AI coding assistant by Codeium.
-The AI provided guidance and expertise in implementing the camera preview, text recognition, and user interface components.
+This application was developed with the assistance of multiple AI services.